By Janice Jones |Last Updated 02-07-2020

 Before beginning, I gather my materials so that I will not need to stop and find an item.
-Items you might want to have on hand include:
+If you plan to remove ear wax and debris as well as hair that is growing within the ear canal, you will need the following supplies

 Before you begin to clean the ear, observe the interior of the ear.
 Look for redness, swelling, or the presence of little specs of what appear to be coarse black pepper.
 Smell the ear canal.